Kid power - 5 fun activities to slash your family’s electricity bill

 While Earth Hour is usually held in March (when environmentally conscious people across the globe switch their lights off to help the Earth) we propose you turn this eco-friendly event into a fun thing to do with the kids on a monthly basis, by having a candlelit picnic in the backyard, a BBQ at sunset or even going camping for the weekend.

 If you find your children being energy efficient, say by turning their bedroom lights off when leaving the room, taking shorter showers, brushing their teeth with less water and helping the environment through taking part in your family’s recycling initiatives, make sure you reward them.
 It could be as simple as creating a chart on the fridge, with a gold star next to their name for each time they have actively been energy efficient.

 Once you’ve taught your kids the tricks to saving power through the above 5 fun activities, the end result should be a more informed child, a lush outdoor garden, a lower electricity bill and more money in your pocket.

-For more power saving tips, try our switch and save energy tool to see if you could switch to a cheaper energy plan or read our wacky ways to save on energy blog.
+For more power saving tips, try our switch and save energy tool to see if you could switch to a cheaper energy plan.